Precise Reasoning About Container-Internal Pointers with Logical Pinning: The Logical-Pinning Model for Reasoning About Internal Pointers

 In this section, we present \emph{logical pinning}, a lightweight borrowing model for reasoning about sequential programs that expose and manipulate pointers to container subparts (i.e., elements and substructures).
 At its core, the model defines \textit{fine-grained borrowing states} along with transitions that describe how these states evolve in response to program operations or logical reasoning steps.

-Building on this model, we introduce a proof discipline in which users (1) identify borrowable subparts and redefine the container's representation predicate to track their borrowing states; (2) enrich API specifications to reflect the validity of exposed internal pointers; and (3) prove correctness with explicit logical borrow and return steps around subpart access.
-Our technique is formulated entirely within the basic form of separation logic defined in \cref{sec:separation-logic}, and does not require language-level extensions.
+Building on this model, we introduce a proof discipline in which users (1) identify borrowable subparts and redefine the container's representation predicate to track their borrowing states; (2) enrich API specifications to reflect the validity of exposed internal pointers; and (3) prove correctness of API and client programs with explicit logical borrow and return steps around subpart access.
+Our technique is formulated entirely within the basic form of separation logic defined in \cref{bg:separation-logic}, and does not require language-level extensions.